Zion-Luan/How-Openness-Shapes-User-Trust-in-AI-Chatbots/README.md

 ### 👥 5、Participants
+Use a Big Five personality test to get each user's scores on all five traits.

+Then, select users whose scores on the other four traits _(Conscientiousness, Extraversion, Agreeableness, Neuroticism)_ are around the middle level,

+and only keep users who have different levels of Openness (high, medium, or low).

-Test subjects are recruited from multiple countries to cover different cultural backgrounds and language habits as much as possible.
+_Multiple countries to cover different cultural backgrounds and language habits as much as possible._

-The test subjects are mainly users with a certain level of English comprehension ability.
-Recruitment is carried out through methods such as online questionnaires, social platforms, and campus channels.
-Each participant needs to interact with three different open - personality AIs and complete the corresponding trust questionnaire.

 ### 🧾 6、Trust Questionnaire
 Source of the Trust Questionnaire：